vvvv/The-Gray-Book/reference/hde/exporting.md

 ## Advanced build configuration
 The build process can be customized in many details.
 Next to your main .vl file, place a .props file with the same name.
 This is actually an .xml file which you can configure to your needs using [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-concepts?view=vs-2022) syntax.

+### Version
+One of the things you can define in the .props file is a version, like so:

+    <Version>1.3</Version>

+And you can read this version in a vvvv patch using the **ApplicationVersion** node.

 ## Useful nodes
 - Args [System] to access commandline arguments the app was called with